z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_04_InputDevices.md

 For normal keys the in_inkey() function returns the ASCII code of the key being pressed.
 It returns 0 if either of the shift keys is pressed, or if it's called when no keys are pressed.
-If you manage to press two or more keys simulatenously, that makes in_inkey() return 0 as well.
+If you manage to press two or more keys simultaneously, that makes in_inkey() return 0 as well.
 These limitations mean in_inkey() is only useful in certain situations.
 For an accurate understanding of what's happening on the keyboard we need to turn to _scancodes_.